How men can speak up about mental health

 Society needs to stop giving boys and men messages that they need to be tough, preventing the expression of their feelings.
 Tears are said to be 99% feelings and 1% water, and the water, when analysed, is full of stress hormones.
 By not crying stress builds up in the body and can wreak havoc.

-These suppressed feelings may let their presence be known through bodily and psychological symptoms: free floating anxiety, inwardly turned anger or depression, psychosomatic symptoms like IBS, heart attack, and muscle tension.
+These suppressed feelings may let their presence be known through bodily and psychological symptoms: free floating anxiety, inwardly turned anger or depression, psychosomatic symptoms like digestive issues, heart problems and muscle tension.
 Luckily, different feelings are held in by involuntary tightening different muscle groups, which give us clues to the emotion underlying the feeling.

 As men tend to have a higher pain threshold, they may choose to ignore these warning signs.
 When feelings begin to come up, particularly for men, there is a tendency to withhold them, which only aggravates them and creates stress.
 They may numb the feelings by turning to alcohol or drugs, act out by developing antisocial behavior including violent temper outbursts, or simply deny their existence.